-There's more than one objective to Pokémon Go, but one of the most obvious is of course the collecting of rare Pokémon.
+There's more than one objective to Pokémon Go, but one of the most obvious is of course collecting rare Pokémon.
 As with much of Pokémon go however, Pokémon rarity is an inexact science, with much of it down to a combination of anecdote and community-sourced findings.

 That being said, there's still something of a structure to be found, and so we've compiled the information we have on Pokémon rarity into a list of Pokémon by rarity below.

-This, alongside our other guides, should hopefully help you with your other goals of leveling your Trainer as high as you can, and evolving and powering up your creatures to attack and defend Gyms, all whilst filling out that Pokédex.
+This, alongside our other guides, should hopefully help you with your other goals of leveling your Trainer as high as you can, and evolving and powering up your creatures to attack and defend Gyms, all while filling out that Pokédex.

-On that topic, you'll find that all three are connected, as the higher your trainer level, the higher your chances of finding rare Pokémon become, and in many cases, rarer Pokémon tend to be the best in Pokémon Go, with higher base stats that give them the advantage.
+On that topic, you'll find that all three are connected, as the higher your trainer level, the higher your chances of catching rare Pokémon become, and in many cases, rarer Pokémon tend to be the best in Pokémon Go, with higher base stats that give them the advantage.
 (Though remember that rarity doesn't automatically make it the best, as our CP meaning and hidden stats explainer will tell you.)

-Whether you're working towards a powerful team, or are curious to know how elusive that Pokémon you just found is, it pays to know what creatures are rare and how to increase your chances of finding them!
+Whether you're working towards a powerful team, or are curious to know how elusive that Pokémon you just found is, it pays to know what creatures are rare and how to increase your chances of finding them.

 Rare Pokémon list: What are the rarest creatures in Pokémon Go?

-Rattata, Pidgey, Weedle, Caterpie, Drowzee
+- Gen 1: Rattata, Pidgey, Weedle, Caterpie, Zubat

 Not currently available